Shortages in Venezuela: Utilities

 Venezuela also experienced shortages of electricity and was plagued by common blackouts.
 On 6 April 2016, President Maduro ordered public workers not to go to work believing it would cut down on energy consumption.
 However, the workers actually used more energy in their homes using air conditioning, electronics and appliances.
-On 15 April 2016, President Nicolás Maduro announced that Venezuela would reverse Chávez's time change introduced in 2007 due to the shortage of electricity (the country's hydroelectric power has been hit by low water levels) in Venezuela, with a return to UTC−04:00 which began on 1 May 2016 at 03:00:00.
+On 15 April 2016, President Nicolás Maduro announced that Venezuela would reverse Chávez's time change introduced in 2007 due to the shortage of electricity (the country's hydroelectric power experienced low water levels) in Venezuela, with a return to UTC−04:00 which began on 1 May 2016 at 03:00:00.
 On 20 April 2016, the government ordered the rationing of electricity in ten Venezuelan states, including the capital city of Caracas; This followed after other attempts to curb electricity usage including moving Venezuela's time zone ahead and telling Venezuelan women to stop using hairdryers had failed.
 Two days later, on 22 April 2016, the minister of electricity, Luis Motta Dominguez, announced that beginning the following week, forced blackouts would occur throughout Venezuela four hours per day for the next 40 days.

 During prolonged blackouts in early 2019, power, water and necessities became increasingly scarce or completely unavailable in certain areas.
 To counter this, on 1 April, Maduro announced power rationing that would last for 30 days.
 It was hoped that this would preserve power for the areas that needed it most, prevent more blackouts, and make water, oil, and food more accessible as a result – the water lines were also out of service, whilst oil refineries, food production plants, and refrigeration shut down.
 Part of the power rationing plan was to end the workday at 2 pm.
 In a tweet, the National Assembly President and Interim President of Venezuela Juan Guaidó said that rationing wasn't actually happening, and suggested that power was being diverted from smaller cities in Venezuela to Caracas to give the illusion that Maduro had fixed the problem after the fourth blackout.
 Guaidó also said that "anti-Maduro leaders" had made deals to import power through Colombia and Brazil to temporarily solve the problem, because there wasn't enough power even to ration.